Jeffs0412/portfolio/README.md

 Welcome to my portfolio website!
 This project showcases my projects and provides information about me.
 It is built using HTML, CSS, JavaScript, and React.

+## Live Demo

+Check out the live demo of the project: https://jeffs0412.github.io/portfolio/.

 ## Features

 - **Project Showcase**: Browse through a collection of my projects, each with its own description, images, and links to live demos or repositories.